-- Evil Versus Evil: The company wants to use lethal force to drive out the innocent citizens of THE BRONX, while the "heroes" want to preserve THE BRONX as is to continue selling drugs and ruling through the use of gang violence.
-Either way, it sucks to be an innocent citizen in THE BRONX.
+- Evil Versus Evil: The company wants to use lethal force to drive out the citizens of THE BRONX, while the "heroes" want to preserve THE BRONX as is to continue selling drugs and ruling through the use of gang violence.
+Either way, it sucks to be an ordinary citizen in THE BRONX.

 - Eyepatch of Power: Big Little Man, one of Toblerone's henchmen.